adobe-type-tools/box-drawing/README.md

 Feel free to create Box Drawing Characters that are longer than usual; exceedingly wide, fat (both?); or hairline-thin.

-Time was spent to make this script compatible with the triumvirate of commercial font editing applications; this means that this script will run in [RoboFont][], [Glyphs][], and even [FontLab][] without any modifications.
+Time was spent to make this script compatible with the triumvirate of commercial font editing applications; this means that this script will run in [RoboFont][], [Glyphs][], and even [FontLab][] without any modifications (Glyphs support experimental).
 You can even run the script straight from the command line, which will generate a new [UFO file][ufo] right to your desktop.